This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are

-State law outlines the lawsuit filing process for an Ohio cerebral palsy lawsuit, while both state and federal laws apply in cases of discrimination.
-Before you take action, be sure you understand the process a little better and what it takes to get through each step.
-One of the first things you should do is retain an Ohio cerebral palsy lawyer to help you make the right choices along the way.
+State law outlines the lawsuit filing process for an Ohio cerebral palsy lawsuit, while both state and federal laws apply in discrimination cases.
+Before you take action, be sure you understand the process better and what it takes to get through each step.
+One of the first things you should do is retain an Ohio cerebral palsy lawyer.

 What Kinds of Lawsuits You Can File in Ohio for Cerebral Palsy

 A lawsuit may not be the first thing on your mind after getting a cerebral palsy diagnosis for your baby.
 Yet, there are several reasons that legal action may be a good idea.

-- If medical negligence harmed your child, you might need to file a medical malpractice lawsuit to get justice, hold those responsible accountable, and to recover damages to help pay for medical expenses.
+- If medical negligence harmed your child, you might need to file a medical malpractice lawsuit to get justice, hold those responsible accountable, and recover damages to help pay for medical expenses.

-- If your child is experiencing discrimination, you can file a charge with the Ohio Civil Rights Commission or with a federal agency.
+- If your child is experiencing discrimination, you can file a charge with the Ohio Civil Rights Commission or a federal agency.
 You can also file a civil lawsuit.
 Any of these actions can help resolve the situation, give your child access and opportunities, restore adequate services for your child, or recover damages.

 Filing a Medical Malpractice Lawsuit in Ohio

-If you suspect a healthcare provider made a negligent mistake in your care or your child’s care that contributed to cerebral palsy, you may have a case.
+If you suspect a healthcare provider made a negligent mistake in your child’s care that contributed to cerebral palsy, you may have a case.
 The process of filing depends on state laws.

 Statute of Limitations

-One of the most critical Ohio laws of which you need to be aware of is the statute of limitations, which puts a time limit on when you can file this kind of lawsuit.
+One of the most critical Ohio laws you need to be aware of is the statute of limitations, which puts a time limit on when you can file this kind of lawsuit.